spell-landon/flash-cards/README.md

 - Once inside, use the code `git clone copied_link`
 - Once the repo has been installed, change into the directory with `cd flash-cards`
 - From here you can run `code .` to open it up in VS Code

+The Questions/Answers are populated dynamically, so if any are added or removed, the score count and card count will update accordingly.

 ## Planning Process